tireddy2/hsm-pqc/draft-ietf-pquip-pqc-hsm-constrained.md

 This will make it possible to implement on a wider range of constrained devices.
 The mathematical problem underpinning ML-DSA, Module Learning With Errors (M-LWE), is believed to be a hard problem by the cryptographic community, and hence ML-DSA is believed to be secure.
 Cryptographers are more confident still in the security of hash-based signatures than M-LWE, so developers may wish to factor that in when choosing a firmware signing algorithm.

-* EDNOTE: Could mention FN-DSA/Falcon here?
-The constant-time concerns only applies to real-time signing and not verification so wouldn't apply here?

 ## Hybrid signature approaches